mcnabbian/100-days-of-code/log.md

 **Today's Progress:** Finally cleaned up the dataset by removing all generations of pokemon beyond 3 (because let's be honest the old ones are the coolest) and dropping all the "mega" pokemon.
 I don't even know what those are by I don't want them conflating the analysis.

 **Thoughts:** It seems like the only path forward is continuing to pursue project and then learn from there.
 I feel like I'm past the point of being a true beginner.
 I've got the basics down.
 I still often times feel like I have no idea what I'm doing and get tripped up by minor issues or have common misunderstandings.
 There's a long, long road ahead to becoming fully capable.
 I see this journey taking at least another 8 months.. which isn't that long at all, all things considered.
 The daily grind gets to you, but honestly I enjoy it.
 I enjoy problem solving.
 I enjoy creating.
 I enjor being challenged.
 I wouldn't want to spend my time any other way.
 It gets tiring and old after a while, but I guess that's why it's important to balance programming out with other things, like music, socializing, relaxing, exercising.
 Give me 2-4 hours a day of hard work programming and I'm happy camper.

+---
+### Day 26: April 2, 2020

+**Today's Progress:** Cleaned up pokedata set.
+Got rid of pokemon beyond Gen 3, got rid of 'mega' pokemon.
+Made some graphs, filtered out data, etc.

+**Thoughts:** Really starting to get the hang of python and pandas.
+I understand the data structures and am able to do basic things without looking up the documentation.
+But I'm also getting better at reading documentation.

+---
+### Day 27: April 3, 2020

+**Today's Progress:** started learnsql.com course.

+**Thoughts:** Slow day today.
+Friday.
+Practiced music a lot and didn't feel like digging into pandas, mostly because I didn't know what to do with it.